WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.ping(pingParams, listener)
 ```

-To ping a Dapp with a settled session, call `WalletConnectClient.ping` with the `WalletConnect.Params.Ping` with a settle session's topic.
+To ping a peer with a session, call `WalletConnectClient.ping` with the `WalletConnect.Params.Ping` with a session's topic.
 If
 ping is successful, topic is echo'd in listener.

 &nbsp;